 The Canon EOS R5 Mark II takes Canon’s high-performance mirrorless line to new heights.
 Equipped with a new 45-megapixel stacked full-frame sensor, it offers superb resolution and impressive speed.
 For low-light scenarios, the stacked sensor design, combined with the new DIGIC Accelerator and DIGIC X processors, significantly improves noise performance at high ISOs.

 Its Dual Pixel Intelligent AF system can focus down to an impressive -6.5 EV (with an f/1.2 lens), ensuring accurate subject tracking even in very dim lighting.
-The camera also supports internal 8K RAW video up to 60p, making it a powerful tool for capturing high-quality footage in difficult lighting.
+The camera also supports internal 8K RAW video at up to 60p, making it a powerful tool for capturing high-quality footage in challenging lighting conditions.
 With up to 8.5 stops of in-body image stabilization (IBIS), it allows for slower shutter speeds handheld, further aiding low-light capture.

 - Delivers incredibly detailed images and highly versatile video.